-[A] plaintiff satisfies the redressability requirement when he shows that a favorable decision will relieve a discrete injury to himself.
-He need not show that a favorable decision will relieve his every injury.
-The relevant standard is likelihood-whether it is likely, as opposed to merely speculative, that the injury will be redressed by a favorable decision.
-Redressability is typically more difficult to establish where the prospective benefit to the plaintiff depends on the actions of independent actors.
+The relevant injury. standard is likelihood-whether it is likely, as opposed to merely speculative, that the injury will be redressed by a favorable decision.
+Redressability is typically more establish difficult to where the prospective benefit to the plaintiff depends on the actions of independent actors.